 Cost and Energy Efficiency of Architectural Shingles

 According to the most recent Cost vs. Value report, replacing the roof on your home can have an an ROI of 71.6%.
 Installation of architectural shingles is also very budget-friendly (especially as compared to the natural materials that it mimics).
 These shingles are easy to cut, fit, and install and your roof can still be walked on for easy, cost-effective maintenance.
-Architectural shingles may also save you money on your monthly utility bills.
-In warmer climates, architectural shingles can be a good “cool roofing” option.
+These shingles may also save you money on your monthly utility bills.
+In warmer climates, this shingle type can be a good “cool roofing” option.
 The dimensional texture of the shingles provides greater light deflection and added insulation for your home.

 Common Concerns with Architectural Shingles

-Though durable, architectural shingles are not recommended for low-sloping roofs, which are more vulnerable to wind-driven rain.
+Though durable, these shingles are not recommended for low-sloping roofs, which are more vulnerable to wind-driven rain.